v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 - **Protect content in third-party apps and services**, by using Cloud App Security (CAS).
 With CAS, you can detect, classify, label, and protect content in third-party services and apps, such as SalesForce, Box, or Dropbox, even if the third-party app or service does not read or support sensitivity labels.

 - **Extend sensitivity labels to third-party apps and services.** With the Microsoft Information Protection SDK, third-party apps on Windows, Mac, and Linux can read sensitivity labels and apply protection settings.
 Support for apps on iOS and Android is coming soon.

+- **Classify content without using any protection settings.** You can also simply assign a classification to content (like a sticker) that persists and roams with the content as it's used and shared.
+You can use this classification to generate usage reports and see activity data for your sensitive content.
+Based on this information, you can always choose at a later time to configure protection settings that can be applied based upon the document’s classification.

 In all of these cases, sensitivity labels in Office 365 can help you take the right actions on the right content.
 With labels, you can classify data across your organization and enforce protection settings based on that classification.